 Information about External Examiners

-In line with the QAA’s Quality Code, the name, position and institution of External Examiners will be included in College/School handbooks.
-Students must not contact you directly and, if they do, please inform us.
+In line with the QAA’s UK Quality Code, Advice and Guidance: External Expertise, the name, position and institution of External Examiners will be included in Faculty handbooks.
+Students should not contact External Examiners.
+In the event that this happens, External Examiners should contact Academic Quality Services.

 Disputes Involving the External Examiner